wallarm/product-documentation/docs/latest/installation/oob/ebpf/helm-chart-for-wallarm.md

 ## config.agent.mirror.allNamespaces

 Enables traffic mirroring for all namespaces.
 The default value is `false`.

-It is recommended to enable traffic mirroring at lower levels, such as specific namespaces, pods, or containers.
+!!! warning "Not recommended to set to `true`"
+    Enabling this by setting it to `true` can cause data duplication and increased resource usage.
+Prefer [selective mirroring](selecting-packets.md) using namespace labels, pod annotations, or `config.agent.mirror.filters` in `values.yaml`.

 ## config.agent.mirror.filters